esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Change the EMAIL_ADDRESS section of the pbs script to your email_address.

 Change the output directory path in these line to reflect your outout path.
+You can find this line at the end of the PBS script.

 ```